 When it comes to flooring, there seems to be a new trend on the rise almost every year.
 However, as it is with all fads, these trends tend to disappear even faster than they’ve come into the spotlight.

 A trend that never seems to go away and always stands the test of time is hardwood flooring.
-Durable, sturdy and versatile, accompanied with exquisite craftsmanship, hardwood floors give every house class and timelessness.
+Durable, sturdy and versatile, accompanied by exquisite craftsmanship, hardwood floors give every house class and timelessness.

 But, no matter how romantic we make it sound, hardwood floors are a pretty costly investment – both in time and money.
 A lot of effort needs to go in the choosing, the buying, the installing and the finishing of hardwood floors, which is why such a major renovation is often done once in a lifetime.